steven17solis/Steven17Solis.github.io/Telemetry.md

 ## Kali Linux

 Before testing, we need to turn off Windows Defender and enable RDP.
+Having Windows Defender on will not allow us to ping the Windows VM and run an nmap scan from the Kali Vm.
 Once this is done spin up the Kali VM.

 Open the terminal and ping the two VMs to make sure they are communicating.